JALA-Academy/MyFirstProject/README.md

 # MyFirstProject
- This to get faimiliar with the GitHub
+ This to is get faimiliar with the GitHub